aws/aws-durable-execution-sdk-js/LANGUAGE_SDK_SPECIFICATION.md

 4. **CALLBACK** - Wait for external system completion
 5. **CHAINED_INVOKE** - Invoke another Lambda function
 6. **CONTEXT** - Group operations with isolated state

+#### 4.1.1 API Primitives vs SDK Constructs

+The six operation types listed above are **API primitives** defined by the AWS Lambda Durable Execution API.
+These are the fundamental building blocks provided by the service.

+The SDK MAY provide **higher-level constructs** that compose these primitives to offer convenient patterns:

+- `map` - Concurrent processing of items (uses CONTEXT operations)
+- `parallel` - Concurrent execution of branches (uses CONTEXT operations)
+- `waitForCondition` - Polling with state accumulation (uses STEP with RETRY)
+- `waitForCallback` - Callback with submission logic (uses CALLBACK primitive)

+These constructs exist only in the SDK layer and are built upon the core API primitives.
+They are not separate operation types in the API.

 ### 4.2 Common Operation Properties